-18.(1) The Minister with responsibility for elections shall periodically review the participation in political and public life by disabled persons and, with a view guaranteeing to persons with disabilities political rights and the opportunity to enjoy them on an equal basis with others.
+- 21.(1) The Minister with responsibility for elections must promote, as far as reasonably possible, the participation in political and public life by persons with disabilities and, with a view to guaranteeing them with an opportunity to enjoy such participation on an equal basis with others. - (2) In realising the aims of subsection (1) consideration should be given, as far as reasonably possible, to providing appropriate measures to-

-- (2) For the purposes of subsection (1) the following may be considered- - (a) ensuring that persons with disabilities can effectively and fully participate in political and public life on an equal basis with others, directly or through freely chosen representatives, including the right and opportunity for persons with disabilities to vote and be elected, inter alia, by: - ensuring that voting procedures, facilities and materials are appropriate, accessible and easy to understand and use; - (ii) protecting the right of persons with disabilities to vote by secret ballot in elections and public referendums without intimidation, and to stand for elections, to effectively hold office and perform all public functions at all levels of government, facilitating the use of assistive and new technologies where appropriate; - (iii) guaranteeing the free expression of the will of persons with disabilities as electors and to this end, where necessary, at their request, allowing assistance in voting by a person of their own choice.

-(b) promoting actively an environment in which persons with disabilities can effectively and fully participate in the conduct of public affairs, without discrimination and on an equal basis with others, and encourage their participation in public affairs, including participation in non-governmental organizations and associations concerned with the public and political life.

-(3) The Minister may by regulations or, where appropriate, by implementing plans programmes or policies make provision for any matters arising from the review referred to in this section.
+- (a) ensure that persons with disabilities can effectively and fully participate in political and public life on an equal basis with others, directly or through freely chosen representatives, including the right and opportunity for persons with disabilities to vote and be elected, inter alia, by- - (i) ensuring that voting procedures, facilities and materials are appropriate, accessible and easy to understand and use; - (ii) protecting the right of persons with disabilities to vote by secret ballot in elections and public referendums without intimidation, and to stand for elections, to effectively hold office and perform all public functions at all levels of government, facilitating the use of assistive and new technologies where appropriate; - (iii) guaranteeing the free expression of the will of persons with disabilities as electors and to this end, where necessary, at their request, allowing assistance in voting by a person of their own choice; - (b) promote actively an environment in which persons with disabilities can effectively and fully participate in the conduct of public affairs, without discrimination and on an equal basis with others, and encourage their participation in public affairs, including participation in non-governmental organisations and associations concerned with the public and political life. - (3) For the purposes of subsection (1), the Minister with responsibility for elections may make such provision by Regulations or, where appropriate, by implementing plans, programmes or policies.